 Filing a lawsuit is very complicated.
 A person must learn the rules of civil procedure and evidence, as well as personal injury law.
 Few people have the time to learn all of this, but any misstep could be disastrous.
 A person could easily lose a case or have it kicked out of court for failure to follow the rules or timely submit legal documents.

+Therefore, it is in your best interest to hire an attorney after being hit by a commercial truck.
 At MG Law, our attorneys know how to file a lawsuit in the correct court following the proper procedures.
 We can also ensure that we make the strongest case possible.